bensivo/hexagonal-architecture-study/README.md

 ## Scenario
 So this example is non-trivial, we'll implement a basic order-fufillment application here.
 Orders will be received, shipped, and delivered, with this service tracking all of those actions.

+## Productionalization
+To make this app more production-ready, it will need the following capabilities:
+   - [x] Unit test suite
+   - [ ] E2E test suite
+   - [ ] Local ephemeral env for E2E Testing (i.e. docker-compose)
+   - [ ] OpenTelemetry
+        - otel loggging
+        - otel spans/traces for each entrypoint (i.e. http endpoint), and each external service call
+        - otel metrics (cpu, mem, net in/out, num requests)